What to Wear to a Dental Assistant Job Interview

 You don’t need a designer budget to look professional.
 Focus purchases on versatile foundations: one blazer, a reliable pair of trousers, a polished pair of flats or loafers, and a few neutral tops.
 Thrift stores often carry excellent, gently used blazers and slacks; invest in minor tailoring to achieve a clean fit.

-If you want a structured plan to build professional confidence and wardrobe over time, a step-by-step course can help you prioritize purchases and practice interview-readiness without overspending.
-A step-by-step career confidence course combines actionable modules on presentation, communication, and habit-building to help you advance economically and sustainably.
+If you want a structured plan to build professional confidence and wardrobe over time, a step-by-step course can help you prioritise purchases and practice interview-readiness without overspending.
+A step-by-step career-confidence course combines actionable modules on presentation, communication, and habit-building to help you advance economically and sustainably.

 After the Interview: Follow-Up and Continued Presentation